mogensen93/Aller-Assignment/README.md

 # Aller-Assignment

 ## TO DO
-* anding page background commercial
+* Landing page background commercial
 * Search bar should hide and expand on click
 * Animations
 * Fonts acting wierd